litepalette/litepalette.github.io/_drafts/Ideas for litepalette.md

 	- e.g. evy.garden

 - mood portals
-	- perhaps using photodiary as a place for
+	- perhaps using photodiary as a place for circling through various memories
+		- I am thinking maybe there are other reasons for this; read more on memory lapping in neuroscience.

 - snapshots of trees and a caption/alt text - since i capture so many pictures of trees.
 	- a button to generate green pic!!!!!!!!!!!!!!! omgosh so excited.